 Cash Equivalents - Cash equivalent investments consist of two funds.
 The largest fund invests principally in securities or other obligations issued by or guaranteed by the United States Government or agencies.
 The second fund invests in U.S. Government agency securities, repurchase agreements, commercial paper, and other highly-liquid, short-term securities.
 These funds are used as a source of liquidity to meet capital commitments, settle trades, or pay normal investment-related expenses.
 The fair value of the investments in the largest fund has been determined using the NAV per share (or equivalent) of the investments.
 Units are valued daily at \$1 per share, and redemption of units can be made on a same-day basis.
-The fair value of the investment in the second fund has been determined using the NAV per share (or equivalent) of the investments.
+The fair value of the investments.
 Units are valued weekly, and redemption of units can be made on a same-day basis.